Debates of the Senate (Hansard)

 Would Senator Chaput care to comment?

-made to me in response to questions I asked during some of the consultations I
+I am not an expert on the Constitution or legislation.
+I am telling honourable senators how I see this bill and I am sharing the comments that were made to me in response to questions I asked during some of the consultations I held.

 I have less experience than Senator Comeau, but that is my opinion.